Club Procedures

 Administrative Procedures

-Operating Guidelines for All Airplanes
+Operating Guidelines for the aircraft

 General (top)

 • Off airport landings are forbidden!
 You may land at any airfield that is officially recognized by the FAA and on a current sectional chart that meets requirements for the aircraft.
+Note: while off airport landings are forbidden, it may be prudent to perform this, if faced with rapidly deterorating weather.

 • If you must leave an aircraft due to weather or other problems make sure the aircraft is properly secured, tied down, gust locks in place, and reasonable precautions are taken to prevent theft or damage to the aircraft.